tektoncd/pipeline/docs/getting-started.md

 If you would like to complete this tutorial on your local workstation, make sure you run clean profile of [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) v1.50 or higher.

-You will also need an account on [Docker Hub](https://hub.docker.com).
+You will need an account on [Docker Hub](https://hub.docker.com).

-Also, make sure you are in the tekton-pipelines namespace if you have tekton installed.
+Make sure you are in the tekton-pipelines namespace if you have tekton installed.

 ## Creating and running a `Task`